Nagananda97/Classification_accleration_data/README.md

-## Project name: Classification of MATLAB mobile Acceleration sensor data into different activities.<br>
+## Classification of MATLAB mobile Acceleration sensor data into different activities.<br>
 Follow the steps.<br>
 1.Download Matlab app on the phone to get the data or use the data present in the repository.<br>
 2.Run the livescript to obtain the result <br>